fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	11. Radio Buttons within a 3D Matrix
 	12. Semantic Differential

-The option is available under "Options" found in the flaoting editor box on the left-hand side.
+The option is available under "Options" found in the floating editor box on the left-hand side.

 .. figure:: ../../resources/editor/notalpha_toalpha.png
 	:align: center